Jamie Morton: What comes after Omicron - and how can we stop it?

 Born to spread

-From the moment Sars-CoV-2 broke out of China and spread across the globe, the threat of new variants emerging wasn't just a possibility, but a certainty.
+From the moment Sars-CoV-2 broke out of China and spread across the globe, the risk of new variants emerging wasn't just a possibility, but a certainty.

 Since then, dozens have emerged with genetic links back to that so-called "wild type".